radian-software/selectrum/README.md

 * *To select multiple candidates:* separate them with `crm-separator` (`,` by default).
 To make this workflow more convenient, you can use `TAB` to complete the currently selected candidate before typing `crm-separator`.
-For common values of `crm-separator` this will also insert the separator string for you.
+For common values of `crm-separator` the separator will be automatically inserted for you.
 This feature only works in commands that use `completing-read-multiple`, such as `describe-face`.
 (If multiple selection is enabled, it is shown in the minibuffer prompt.)